Homeowner’s insurance coverage from belairdirect

 Water damage protection for your home

 Between your municipality’s aging infrastructure and increasingly extreme weather conditions, water damage has become a growing concern for homeowners everywhere.
-Protect yourself from cleanup expenses and repairs caused by sewer backup water damage with enhanced water damage coverage from belairdirect.
+Protect yourself from cleanup expenses and repairs caused by sewer backup water damage with the optional Enhanced Water Damage Package from belairdirect.

-belairdirect's water damage coverage could protect you from:
+belairdirect's optional Enhanced Water Damage Package could protect you from:

 Sewer back-ups